stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h3>Book Projects</h3>

-<p>*Steph Buongiorno [Corresponding Author] and Jo Guldi.
-Text Mining for Historical Analysis.
+<p>*Steph Buongiorno [Corresponding Author] and Jo Guldi. <i>Text Mining for Historical Analysis</i>.
 Under Review.
 Cambridge University Press.</p>

-<p>*Steph Buongiorno [Corresponding Author] and Jo Guldi.
-Text Mining for Historical Analysis. eBook Edition.
+<p>*Steph Buongiorno [Corresponding Author] and Jo Guldi. <i>Text Mining for Historical Analysis</i>. eBook Edition.
 Under Review.
 Cambridge University Press.</p>

 <h3>Articles</h3>

 <p><small><i>In my profession it is expected to include co-authors who do not contribute writing.
 As corresponding author I performed all writing.
 I directed the student co-authors following my name in conceptualization, design, and development of their respective artifacts (e.g. a video game mechanic, artwork, story narrative) while enabling their own creative agency in our shared project.
 In this respect, co-authorship is used here to convey transparency and signal their contributions to dimensions of a larger project.
 When acting as 2nd+ author, I offered an intellectual contribution and produced writing.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author] and Corey Clark.
-“A Framework for Leveraging Human Computation Gaming to Enhance Knowledge Graphs for Accuracy Critical Generative AI Applications.”
-IEEE Conference on Games, 2024. <br>
+"A Framework for Leveraging Human Computation Gaming to Enhance Knowledge Graphs for Accuracy Critical Generative AI Applications."
+Proceedings of IEEE Conference on Games, 2024, Milan, Italy. <br>
 <small><i>In this article, I was responsible for all writing, conceptualization, and visualizations.</i></small></p>

 <h3>Articles (Under Review)</h3>

 <p>*Steph Buongiorno [Corresponding Author], Jake Klinkert, Tanishq Chawla, Zixin Zhaung, and Corey Clark.
 “PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
 Under review at AAAI Artificial Intelligence and Interactive Digital Entertainment, a peer-reviewed CS conference. <br>
-<small><i>In this article, I was responsible for all writing, designing the narrative and validation gameplay systems, drawing all diagrams, and designing the experimental tests.</i></small></p>
+<small><i>In this article, I was responsible for research design, all writing, designing the narrative and validation gameplay systems, drawing all diagrams, and designing the experimental tests.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi.
 “Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
 Under review at Journal of Cultural Analytics. <br>
 <small><i>In this article, I was responsible for all writing, designing the disambiguation pipeline, and analyzing the results.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi.
 “The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
 Under review at Journal of Cultural Analytics. <br>
-<small><i>In this article, I was responsible for ... </i></small></p>
+<small><i>In this article, I was responsible for all writing and partial design of the underlying data collection tool. </i></small></p>

 <h3>Article Projects</h3>

 <p>Steph Buongiorno [Corresponding Author], Ananya Das Manolyl, Corey Clark.
 “Hierarchies of Thought: A Development Methodology for Explainable Multi-Agent Planning Systems Driven by Generative AI and Specialized Knowledge Graphs.”
 Target Journal: “ACM Transactions on Intelligent Systems and Technology.”
-Estimated Submission: End of July/August. </p>
+Estimated Submission: End of August. </p>

 <p>Steph Buongiorno [Corresponding Author], Aiyou Tan, Ryan Schaefer, Jo Guldi.
 “Democratizing Text-Based Data Analytics and Data Sharing Across the Humanities and Social Sciences”.
 Target Journal: “International Journal of Digital Humanities.”
 Estimated Submission: End of August. </p>

 <p>Jake Klinkert, Steph Buongiorno [Second Author], Corey Clark.
 “Driving Generative Agents with their Personality.”Target Journal: “IEEE Transactions on Games.”
 Estimated Submission: End of August. </p>

 <p>Steph Buongiorno.
 “North and South American Cave Diving Fatalities and Comorbid Factors (1970-2021).”
 Collected from the archives of the National Speleological Society accident reports and public news reports.
-Target Journal: FIND THE NAME OF IT. </p>
+Target Journal: International Journal of Aquatic Research and Education. </p>

 <h3>Digital Projects</h3>